department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/return-to-job.md

   - url: /vocational-rehab-and-employment/service-disabled/independent-living/
     title: Independent-Living Services
     description: If your disability makes it hard for you to do daily activities (like bathing, dressing, or getting around), find out if you can get help to live more independently while you look for work.
-  - url: /disability-benefits/apply/claim-types/predischarge-claim/
-    title: Predischarge Claim
-    description: If you have a disability and you're currently in predischarge status, file a claim to help speed up the claim decision process.
-  - url: /vocational-rehab-and-employment/vetsuccess/
-    title: VetSuccess on Campus
-    description: Find out if our counselors can help you transition from military to college life.
-  - url: /vocational-rehab-and-employment/external-resources/
-    title: External Resources
-    description: Get links to more resources that can help you in your job search.
 ---

 <div class="va-introtext">

 If you're a Veteran with a service-connected disability, you can return to the job you held before deploying to active service because of the Uniformed Services Employment and Reemployment Rights Act (USERRA).
-A service-connected disability means we've concluded that you were disabled by an injury or illness caused—or made worse—by your active military service.
-If you're a Veteran with a service-connected disability, find out if Vocational Rehabilitation and Employment (VR&amp;E) can help you return to your old job by supporting your employer in meeting your needs.
+Find out if our Vocational Rehabilitation and Employment (VR&amp;E) program can help you return to your old job by supporting your employer in meeting your needs.

 [Learn more about USERRA](http://www.dol.gov/vets/programs/userra/).